guigui0246/albw-archipelago-french-doc/docs/setup_en.md

 1. Install the latest version of Archipelago.
 2. Download `albw.apworld` and put it in your `Archipelago/custom_worlds/` folder.
-3. Download and unzip `albwrandomizer.zip`.
-Put the `albwrandomizer` folder in your `Archipelago/lib/` folder.
- - If you already have an `albwrandomizer` *file* in your `lib` folder from a previous version, remove it.
- - If running from source, place the `albwrandomizer` folder in your `Archipelago` folder instead.
-4. In the emulator, select `File > Open Azahar Folder`.
+3. In the emulator, select `File > Open Azahar Folder`.
 Create a `load` folder inside this folder, and inside the `load` folder create a `mods` folder.
-5. Also in the emulator, select `Emulation > Configure`.
+4. Also in the emulator, select `Emulation > Configure`.
 Then, in the general section, on the top, select `Debug`.
 Finally, at the bottom, ensure that the `Enable RPC Server` option is enabled.

 ## Generating a Game